TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

   **Type: [GatewayTags](#gatewaytags)**

-  GatewayTags contains segment tags to configure which GWs your APIs connect to
+  GatewayTags contains segment tags to configure which GWs your APIs connect to.

 - **`customDomain`**